Howard Moscoe: Police

-Moscoe has often called for reforms in the Toronto Police Service, particularly as regards the force's relations with racial minority groups.
+Moscoe often called for reforms in the Toronto Police Service, particularly as regards the force's relations with racial minority groups.
 Following the 1990 shooting of a black teenager by Toronto police, he introduced a motion at the Federation of Canadian Municipalities calling for police officers to be trained with "the information they need to deal sensitively with racial and ethnic minorities".
 He was a founding member of Metro Toronto's Council Action Committee to Combat Racism but resigned in January 1991, saying that it had rendered itself ineffectual by declining to make police issues a priority.
 Metro Chairman Alan Tonks, who established the committee, argued that an emphasis on police issues would duplicate the work of the Metro Police Commission and reduce police morale.
 Moscoe sought an appointment to the Police Commission in late 1990, but withdrew his name after failing to win Tonks's support.

-Moscoe criticized the tactics of the Toronto Police Association during Craig Bromell's tenure as union leader.
+He criticized the tactics of the Toronto Police Association during Craig Bromell's tenure as union leader.
 In 1999, he argued that TTC advertisements by the union portrayed Hispanics as criminals.
 Bromell said that the ads were not meant to be offensive.
 The next year, Moscoe accused Bromell of having "crossed the line" by hiring private investigators to probe city councillors critical of the police force.
 Moscoe had his own office swept for bugs as a precautionary measure.
 Some councillors, including Tom Jakobek, derided this as a publicity stunt.

 Moscoe described a 2004 proposal for police helicopters as "pure testosterone", and sarcastically suggested that the helicopters should be equipped with Sidewinder missiles to ensure maximum effectiveness.
 He said during a council debate, "Do we need a helicopter to track down drug dealers in Parkdale?
 It's tough to land a helicopter on a doughnut shop."
 Rival councillor Rob Ford said that Moscoe's comments were insulting to the police force.
 Some current and former members of the Toronto police, including Julian Fantino, have criticized Moscoe's approach to police affairs.